Wood River Branch Railroad: Demise and legacy

-Little of the Wood River Branch Railroad remains.
-Portions of its right-of-way remain extant as of 2017, and a pier from a Wood River Branch Railroad bridge remains in the Wood River.
-A handful of preserved mill buildings that were once railroad customers survive.
+Portions of the railroad's right-of-way remain extant in the form of a rail trail as of 2018, and the abutments and a pier from a Wood River Branch Railroad bridge remain in the Wood River.
+Some segments of the right-of-way have been reused for streets.
+A handful of preserved mill buildings that were once railroad customers survive as of 2017.

-Passenger service

-The Wood River Branch ran passenger trains Monday through Saturday for much of its history, with no trains on Sundays.
-This changed July 29, 1903, when the company first offered passenger train service on Sundays.
-Four trips were then provided on Sundays, with two round trips in the middle of the morning and two more in the late afternoon.
-A typical schedule in 1903 had four round trips each day, each timed to connect with New Haven Railroad trains to Providence.
-Despite being considered a success, the last Sunday trains ran on September 11, 1904.

-The small line was at the mercy of the New Haven's scheduling, and had to adjust its timetables when the New Haven changed its train service to Wood River Junction.
-Passenger service was terminated in 1927 following a major flood.

 Accidents and incidents

 A man was accused of attempting to derail a Wood River Branch train on April 14, 1897.
 It was alleged William H. Baton had placed a railroad tie over the tracks, which was later struck by a train; the train was not derailed as the tie was caught in the locomotive's cowcatcher.
 A jury found Baton not guilty of placing a tie on the tracks.

 A fatal accident, the first in the company's history, occurred on May 25, 1914.
 A local resident was traveling across the bridge over the Wood River on foot, despite being warned a train was due.
 A southbound train from Hope Valley rounded a curve near the bridge, and could not stop in time to avoid a collision.
 The man, Ernest Peter Palmer, was struck and thrown into the river.
-Though the train's crew dove into the river after him and recovered his body, a coroner later determined he was killed instantly upon impact with the train.
+Though the train's crew dove into the river and recovered his body, a coroner later determined he was killed upon impact.